 Children aged 4-17 can also take a self test, valid for 24 hours.

 Hello!
 I’m Vanessa from Athens and I’ve been following Covid restrictions in Greece since spring 2020.
-This article has first been published on 30 December 2021, with information from the official Government Gazette (ΦΕΚ) no 6289B/29.12.2021.
+This article has last been updated on 1 May 2022, with information from the official Government Gazette (ΦΕΚ) no 2137B/30.4.2022.
 I will be updating this article throughout 2022, so feel free to bookmark it and refer to it from time to time.
-For more info, you can follow my FB page, where I post all information about Covid-19 restrictions in Greece as soon as it’s announced.
+For more info, follow my FB page, where I post all information about Covid-19 restrictions in Greece as soon as it’s announced.